 The Seaver Autism Center for Research and Treatment provides state-of-the-art clinical assessments.
 Such comprehensive evaluations facilitate the development of the optimal treatment plan for each patient.
+Our research studies that conduct autism diagnostic evaluations are free of cost and do not require insurance.
 Our assessments include the following areas of testing.

 Diagnostic Testing uses gold standard diagnostic instruments to provide the highest level of sensitivity and specificity in making the diagnosis of autism spectrum disorder.
 Clinicians with highly specialized training utilize several assessment tools, including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2), and the Autism Diagnostic Interview-Revised (ADI-R).